 I received a Facebook message on October 16, 2019 from the animal control officer in our little town of Ledyard.

 Charity arrived at our home in poor condition.
 Fleas and mites sucked the vitality out of her shaven coat and left her skin a scarred mess of mange.
-Her stiff gait showed evidence of arthritis and she was too thin.
+Her stiff gait showed evidence of arthritis, and she was too thin.
 And she had an oozing lemon-sized mass on a mammary gland.

 What happened to Rose?
 Why couldn’t she take care of herself and her dog?
 Why did she die?
 How did she die?
 Was she all alone?
-No family?

-I had more questions than I had answers.
+I had more questions than answers.
 However, I didn’t feel the series of events and this circumstance were insignificant coincidences.
 Not one bit!
 Forces, greater than us, placed Cathy and me in a position to Be Kind, Be Thankful, and Be Significant – my self-proclaimed life purpose.

 Shepherd (v): to watch over, guide, or lead.

-We are all shepherds.
+You see, we are all shepherds.
 Every one of us is able to give charitably to our kids, to our families, and to the various communities we are part of.
 I’m urging you to join a community, be active, and become a force for change.

 Despite knowing an eventual outcome, despite your prior experiences of pain and suffering, please continue to be yourself.
-Don’t try to protect yourself or walk away from a just cause to avoid heartache.
-Because someone or something needs you to shepherd them.
+Don’t try to protect yourself, or walk away from a just cause to avoid heartache.
+Because, someone or something needs you to shepherd them.

-Your simple act of Charity will deliver someone a Rose and allow them to rest comfortably.
+Your simple act of charity will deliver someone a rose and allow them to rest comfortably.